lakshmanav/Todo/README.md

 todo
 ====

-an app to manage your to do list
+an app to manage your to do list and here is the [demo](http://lakshmanav.github.io/todo) to playaround.